 The Joint Mass Spectrometry Facility (JMSF) was created in 2016 by the Research School of Chemistry and Research School of Biology to consolidate and grow mass spectrometry facilities at the ANU.
 In partnership with the CSIRO Black Mountain campus, the JMSF is supporting research in the greater Canberra region as an important aspect of the Science and Industry Endowment Fund (SIEF) supported Analytical Precinct.

 The JMSF is focusing on three main application areas using a variety of mass spectrometry instruments.
 These application areas include:

-- Synthetic (single) molecule characterisation
+- Synthetic (single) molecule structural characterisation

 The Joint Mass Spectrometry facility is equipped with several instruments to facilitate the analysis of a variety of compounds.
 Please see the right hand side links.